ChaitanyChaudhary/Personal-Library-Management-System/README.md

 3. Follow the on-screen instructions to add or remove books.
 4. To quit the program, enter 'q' when prompted.

-**Note:** When you stop the program, all the data that you have saved in the created file will be lost permanently, and there's no way to recover it.
+**Note:** When you stop the program, all the data that you have saved in the created CSV file will be lost permanently, and there's no way to recover it.
 So, make sure to keep a backup of your data to avoid any loss.
 ## Contributing
 Contributions to the Personal Library Management System are welcome.
 If you would like to contribute, please follow these steps:
 1. Fork the repository